ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step10.md

 The header will be very similar to the headers used on the pages, so copy the header from one of the pages for now.
 Make the following modifications:

-- Change the title to "user preferences"
+- Change the title to "User Preferences"
 - Change the icon button to use the "close" icon
 - Change the method that it calls when handling the click event to "dismiss()"
 - Create a stub method called "dismiss()" in the component's class